Kiez-Schnitzel/Kiez-Prototype/README.md

 The buttons for recording, saving and deleting are located inside the cone.
 The save and delete buttons have no functions, only after a recording has been made they are active and can be used to make a choice.

 When the user is finished using the device, he or she simply reattaches the cone to the pillar, the device stays in idle mode and waits for user input.

+Ideally the KiezTalker is placed in an urban enviroment, accessible to the public.

 <a name="appendix"/>